TUB-Control/PaPI/papi/manual/2_introduction.rst

 plugin execution
 ~~~~~~~~~~~~~~~~

-When a plugin is started the normal operation loop will call the execute
+When a plugin is started the normal operation loop will call the cb_execute
 function of a block.
 That means all the execution logic of a plugin
-needs to be integrated in the execute function.
+needs to be integrated in the cb_execute function.
 It is important to note
-that the execute function is not allowed to block.
+that the cb_execute function is not allowed to block.
 When a blocking
 functionality is needed one can achieve that by using a thread.
 In this
 function new data can be sent to PaPI using a PaPI function.